ferreiratiago/js-wtf/iife.md

 ```

 ### Why?
-Although we have overcome the first `SyntaxError` and our function declaration being completely valid, we still can't execute it by putting parens (parentheses, `()`).
-The `SyntaxError` is now for a different reason.
+Although our function declaration is valid, we can't execute it by adding parens (i.e. `()`).

-We usually place parens after an expression in order to indicate that the expression is a function and we want to executed.
+We usually place parens after an expression in order to indicate that an expression is a function and we want to execute it.
 However, this is not true when placed after a statement.
-In this case they work as a grouping operator, which is useful to control the precedence of evaluation.
+In this case parens work as a grouping operator, which is useful to control precedence.

 The `SyntaxError` comes because a grouping operator needs to contain an expression.